 The benefits of smart planning with Anaplan

 These are some of the reasons why an increasing number of airlines are adopting Anaplan for enterprise planning.
 In addition to speed, precision, and collaboration, airlines are gaining numerous other benefits:

 - Model builders can quickly amend Anaplan models to keep them aligned with an ever-changing operations network at their airlines.
 New model versions that used to take a month or more to produce in spreadsheets are now being produced in a matter of days in Anaplan.

 - Flexible, real-time, “what-if” scenarios allow airline managers to rapidly view data by different dimensions and to quickly shift between currencies to see how fluctuations in exchange rates (like the recent rise of the dollar against sterling) impact corporate results.

 - Airline carriers have also seen accuracy improvements in their financial forecasts due to better linkage with operational plans on the Anaplan platform, which allows them to give better earnings guidance to their investors.

-In fast-moving sectors such as airline travel, it is imperative finance provides a planning platform that facilitates insight at the same speed with which managers need to make decisions—and today, that means real time.
-Persisting legacy systems fail to deliver speed, precision, and collaboration and thus, hamper productivity and compromise competiveness.
+In fast-moving sectors such as airline travel, it is imperative finance provides a planning and budgeting platform that facilitates insight at the same speed with which managers need to make decisions—and today, that means real time.
+Persisting legacy systems fail to deliver speed, precision, and collaboration and thus, hamper productivity and compromise competitiveness.